 Step 3: Work Hard for each Section

 After you have analyzed your strengths and weaknesses, the next step will be to practice.
 You need to improve your weak areas by clarifying your basic fundamentals and practice more and more questions on that section.
-At the same time, if you are already strong in a section, you still need to include it in your THEA study plan.
+At the same time, if you are already strong in a section, you still need to include it in your plan of action.
 This is important because you should not ignore any test section while preparing for the test in any way.
 You must solve a number of questions from each of the three sections regularly and, if possible, on a daily basis.

 Step 4: Take Practice Tests

 There is no use of practicing hard if you are not testing yourself regularly.
-The ideal THEA study schedule would include regular testing of concepts.
+The ideal schedule would include regular testing of concepts.
 Initially, you may take some section-specific or topic-specific tests.
-However, at the later stage of your THEA test prep, you must take full-length practice tests.
+However, at the later stage of your prep, you must take full-length practice tests.

 Step 5: Analyze Results of the Practice Test

-Just like with the diagnostic test, you need to analyze your performance in each practice test that you include in your THEA study plan.
+Just like with the diagnostic test, you need to analyze your performance in each practice test.
 You need to analyze how far you have come from your diagnostic test results.
 For instance, if in the Mathematics section of the practice test, you got only 10 questions wrong instead of 28 questions wrong in the diagnostic test, you have improved a lot.
 However, there is still a large scope for improvement.
 This means that you need to work on the concepts that you are getting wrong again and again.

-Hence, it can be asserted that each of these five steps must be followed thoroughly; you should not deviate from this THEA study plan.
-If you carry on your preparations according to the THEA study guidelines given above, you will surely be successful in the actual test.
-All you need to do is prepare each section well and then practice and test yourself regularly to keep the preparation intact and strong enough for the actual THEA test.
+Hence, it can be asserted that each of these five steps must be followed thoroughly; you should not deviate from this schedule.
+If you carry on your preparations according to the guidelines given above, you will surely be successful in the actual test.
+All you need to do is prepare each section well and then practice and test yourself regularly to keep the preparation intact and strong enough for the actual test.